GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

       15 minutes of one day while you test the sample.
 After which, you delete the project, releasing all resources.
       That's <b>0.25 hours per month</b>.</li>
-  <li>For Google App Engine costs, assume that the 'duracron' application
+  <li>For Google App Engine costs, assume that the App Engine application
       runs on a single instance for 15 minutes.
 This results in 1 instance hour, or a rate of <b>.00014 instances per hour</b> averaged over a month.</li>
 </ul>